maxnyla/K9Kit/TESTING.md

 This project includes defensive design, which has been implemented via two routes:

 - first:

-  on the html templates themselves via minimum requirements when completing the forms, and
+on the html templates themselves via the requirements when completing the forms or loading the templates.

 - secondly:

- via the Python code in the apps.py files, to request database checks before certain actions are completed.
+via the Python code in the app files, to request database checks before certain actions are completed.

 For example, if the session user does not match the username of a superuser, they will not be able to access restricted areas to add, delete or edit content because the system will redirect them to another page.

-This design is also applied to the html code affecting navigation, by preventing users from seeing linkes to pages that they are not supposed to see.
+This design is also applied to the html code affecting navigation, by preventing users from seeing links to pages that they are not supposed to see.

 For example, a user who is not logged in will not be able to see the links to add reviews or to their account and so on.